Self-diffusion and structural properties of confined fluids in dynamic coexistence: Phase switching

 \section{Phase switching}

 In fig. (\ref{fig:energy_fluctuations}) we represent the particle energy as function of the MC steps for temperature $T=0.53625$, which corresponds to a temperature in the phase transition region.
 The system at this temperature oscillates between a lower and a higher value of energy.
 This bistable energy behavior is the responsible for the fluctuations in the SH.
-Despite the large number of MC steps used in the sampling, we observe in figure \ref{fig:energy_fluctuations} that the number of high and low energy regions is relatively reduced.
-Hence, If we calculate the SH through the energy fluctuations of internal energy, large fluctuations due to finite sampling is expected as observed in fig. (\ref{fig:specific_heat}c).
+Despite the large number of MC steps used in the sampling, we observe in fig. \ref{fig:energy_fluctuations} that the number of high and low energy regions is relatively reduced.
+Hence, if we calculate the SH through the energy fluctuations of internal energy, large fluctuations due to finite sampling is expected as observed in fig. (\ref{fig:specific_heat}c).

 Representing the internal energy histogram as function of the temperature, shown in fig. (\ref{fig:colormap_distrib}), we can identify an energy gap for temperatures at the phase transition.
 The transition between solid and liquid is not smooth with phase coexistence between two states.
 Instead, the system switches between this two phases, with abrupt modifications in a small number of MC cycles.
 In the phase transition, when the particles exhibit a low energy configuration, the system is in the solid phase.
 For higher energies, the system is in the liquid phase.

-Interestingly, phase coexistence, that might be attributed to intermediate energies in the energy histogram, appear with very low probability as a gap in the distribution.
+One might expect to find intermediate energetic states in the sampling.
+If both phases coexist the system might switch, or smoothly evolve, among a multitude of different closely spaced energetic states.
+Nevertheless in all the examined cases the system exclusively switches between two well defined states.

+In fact one might expect phase coexistence for larger systems, however, it seems that the size of the current system is small enough to preclude phase coexistence.
+Apparently the system is so small that a nucleation bubble fills the entire available volume.

 In order to better understand the geometrical and dynamical properties of the system in the phase switching region, we observe that the system remains in either the lower or the upper energy branches for a sufficient amount of time (MC steps) to consider both the structural (pair correlation function) or dynamical (self-diffusion constant) properties in well defined phases.